 Step 4.)
 Do the event!

 It went amazing.
-I toyed with the idea (haha “toyed” man, I’m hilarious) of cutting off all limbs of stuff first.
+I toyed with the idea (haha “toyed”, I’m hilarious) of cutting off all limbs of stuff first.
 But I didn’t and that turned out to be the right call.
-If you do all the prep, it goes from being a STEM project, to just being a craft project, which is as rewarding of an experience.
+If you do all the prep, it goes from being a STEM project, to just being a craft project, which is as not as rewarding of an experience.
 And it also limits the creativity, so trust in your kids and let them wreck-it themselves.

 All the kids followed the rules and were extremely careful, asking some great questions and asking for help when needed.
 And all the parents stayed and were great at helping out their kiddos.